Quick Start#

 )

-# make a list of categorical variables
+# Make a list of categorical variables

-categorical = [var for var in data.columns if data[var].dtype == 'O']
+categorical = [var for var in X.columns if X[var].dtype == 'O']

-# make a list of numerical variables
+# Make a list of numerical variables

-numerical = [var for var in data.columns if data[var].dtype != 'O']
+numerical = [var for var in X.columns if X[var].dtype != 'O']

-# make a list of discrete variables
+# Make a list of discrete variables

-discrete = [ var for var in numerical if len(data[var].unique()) < 20]
+discrete = [var for var in numerical if len(X[var].unique()) < 20]

-# continuous variables
+# Make a list of continuous variables

-# separate into train and test sets
+# Separate data into training and test sets

 X_train, X_test, y_train, y_test = train_test_split(